How to Style Second-Day Hair Like You Just Left the Salon

 How to Restyle Wavy or Curly Hair

-Waves and curls are prone to bedtime frizz because of their dry nature and, unless you sleep on silk, friction from the pillowcase.
+Waves and curls are prone to bedtime frizz because of their dry nature and unless you sleep on silk, friction from the pillowcase.
+(If you do want to try out some luxe bedding, we like Slip's silk pillowcase, $85, at Sephora.)
 On top of that, curls can get crushed and lose their shape as you sleep.
 For morning restyling, Mia Emilio, a senior stylist at Devachan salon in New York City, recommends lightly squeezing your hair upward with wet hands to help revive products you applied the day before.
-Then add a dime-size amount of antifrizz styling cream like, Dove Care Between Washes Re-Styling Milk, $5.
+Then, add a few squirts of an anti-frizz styler, such as TRESemmé's refresh spray, $11.43, at Walmart.

 How to Restyle Fine Hair

-"A combo of your scalp's natural oil and lingering hair products leaves fine hair flat or limp," says Nunzio Saviano, owner of a New York City salon.
-To bring back body, apply a dry shampoo to your roots and give it a minute to soak in and absorb oils.
-Then brush out any powder or residue to avoid hair looking dull or even dirty, Saviano says.
-We recommend, John Frieda Day 2 Revival Dry Shampoo, $9.
+"A combo of your scalp's natural oil and lingering hair products leaves fine hair flat or limp," says Nunzio Saviano, owner of Nunzio Saviano Salon in New York City.
+To bring back the body, apply a dry shampoo, such as John Frieda's dry shampoo, $8.99, at Ulta, to your roots, and give it a minute to soak in and absorb oils.
+Then, brush out any powder or residue to avoid hair looking dull or even dirty, Saviano says.

 How to Restyle Kinky or Coily Hair

-Prep before bed can make all the difference int he morning.
+Prep before bed can make all the difference in the morning.
 Emilio recommends covering hair in a silk or satin scarf or bonnet to prevent coils from getting frizzy or fuzzy overnight.
-In the morning restore moisture.
+We like Silke London's protective hair wrap, $65, Neiman Marcus.
+In the morning, restore moisture.
 First, dampen your hair.
 Then mix a drop or two of a lightweight oil blend into a curl cream.
 Scrunch in the mix with your hands to reshape the curls.
 And do not, at all costs, use a curling iron for touch-ups.
-For a curl cream we recommend Garnier Fructis Style Curl Treat Curl Butter, $7.
+For a curl cream, we recommend Garnier Fructis' curl cream, $6.99, at Target.